freckle/stackctl/README.md

 The man pages are also available [online](https://freckle.github.io/stackctl/), but contain documentation as of `main`, and not your installed version.

+## Release

+To trigger a release in this project, merge a commit to `main` with a conventionally-formatted commit message.
+In short, one that starts with:

+1. `fix:` to trigger a patch release,
+1. `feat:` for minor, or
+1. `feat!:` for major

+Conventional commits are not required generally for this project, though you're free to always use them.
+They are only required when you want to trigger a release.

 ## Comparison to AWS CloudFormation Git Sync

 [AWS CloudFormation Git Sync][aws-git-sync] was recently released by AWS.
 It